 BROADCASTER AND JOURNALIST

-He has broadcast hours of live coverage from the scene of major breaking stories.
-In the UK, he reported from the 2017 Manchester Arena bombing, the London Bridge terrorist vehicle ramming and stabbing, and the Westminster Parliament terrorist attack.
-He has also extensively covered the November 2015 terror attacks in France, the 2016 Brussels bombings, the Grenfell Tower fire, several British general elections, Labour Party antisemitism, Brexit and the COVID-19 pandemic.
+Jonathan covers a wide range of topics, including British, European and Israeli politics, cultural and religious subjects, and the British royal family.
+He has reported live from the scene of significant breaking stories, such as the 2016 Sarona Market terror attack in Israel, the 2017 Manchester Arena bombing, the London Bridge terrorist vehicle ramming and stabbing and the Westminster Parliament terrorist attack.
+He has also lead extensive coverage of events including the November 2015 terror attacks in France, the 2016 Brussels bombings, the Grenfell Tower fire, several British general elections, Labour Party antisemitism, Brexit, and the COVID-19 pandemic.